 2. Assess your dressing room storage needs

-Carefully assess your clothes storage needs and preferences.
+Before getting carried away with glamourous dressing room ideas, carefully assess your clothes storage needs and preferences.
 Do you prefer to hang or fold the majority of your garments?
 How much rail vs drawer vs shelf space will you need?
 Factor in shoe storage, handbags, swimwear and accessories, as these smaller items are often the most challenging to store neatly.
 Don't forget makeup storage and jewellery storage, too.

 Shelves instead of drawers for your jumpers and jeans are a good dressing room idea, using dividers and designated compartments to keep your clothes in a neat pile.
 Hanging space is a must, but make sure you have enough room for full-length garments as well as shorter ones, and double your clothes storage by incorporating shorter hanging if you only need to hang trousers or skirts.
 Hangers or slide-out fixings?
 A combination of both is good.